dataset-ninja/cwfid/README.md

 # CWFID: A Crop/Weed Field Image Dataset

-CWFID is a dataset for semantic segmentation, object detection, instance segmentation tasks.
+CWFID is a dataset for instance segmentation, semantic segmentation, object detection tasks.